 With thousands of quotes and orders flowing through these platforms, their AI becomes increasingly intelligent and better able to find the right manufacturing fit.
 They also become smarter and more able to price a job from the data, meaning the buyer can get instant quotes, which they can adjust for volume and delivery while seeing the impact on pricing.

-So, companies who have been using traditional purchasing methods and working with traditional EMS providers now have another option.
-They can now upload their data, get immediate pricing, tweak those quotes for volume and delivery to arrive at their best solution.
+So, companies that have been using traditional purchasing methods and working with traditional EMS providers now have another option.
+They can now upload their data, get immediate pricing, and tweak those quotes for volume and delivery to arrive at their best solution.
 They can then place that order online, securely, with genuine peace of mind.
 This is in stark contrast to the traditional back and forth with multiple vendors and wading through complex quotes trying to compare like with like.

-Onshoring or reshoring your manufacturing
+Onshoring or Reshoring your Manufacturing

-In some cases, it’s as simple as setting up a protected account, uploading files and getting your order placed.
+In some cases, it’s as simple as setting up a protected account, uploading files, and getting your order placed.
 For others, it is more complex.
 Companies with a portfolio of products, complex system build, custom test requirements, and many suppliers, need a white-glove service.
 They need a MaaS provider who will take a lot of manufacturing packages off their desk and get the data into their platform, quoted and ready for purchasing quickly and effectively.
 Such companies now exist.

 If you’re currently getting products made in China, or you just want a more agile and dynamic solution, you can sign up for a protected account with MacroFab to get started.
-Our dedicated Sales team is here to prepare a quote for high volume orders.
+Our dedicated Sales team is here to prepare a quote for high-volume orders.
 You’ll be surprised by how simple and intuitive getting a quote with MacroFab is and you’ll wonder why you ever purchased manufacturing any other way.